mirdsmulya/health-clinic-administration-apps/README.md

 This Application also has "Antrian" feature, that can manage patients who comes to My mother clinic to queue them in order base on their arrival.

-This Apps mainly build by React and Redux platform, also with:
+This Apps mainly build by ReactJS, also with:
 - Webpack
 - Npm scripts
 - Npm Package Manager